Institutional Review Board

 Independent student research projects in which human subjects are involved, either directly or through use of data about them, require IRB approval.
 Examples of such projects include research projects conducted by Carroll College honors students in conjunction with honors requirements; projects by students individually enrolled in an independent study or research practicum with a professor; and projects by students planning to present their findings at a state, regional, or national conference.

 In-class projects that involve human subjects usually require IRB approval.
-Class-based research conducted with human subjects must be approved by the IRB if results from the research is presented outside of class (e.g. SURF, at a local, regional or national conference) in any form (e.g. poster presentation, talk).
+Class-based research conducted with human subjects must be approved by the IRB if results from the research are presented outside of a classroom setting (e.g. SURF, at a local, regional or national conference) in any form (e.g. poster presentation, talk).

 Projects not involving information about human subjects never require IRB approval.
 Also, class projects that are conducted solely for educational purposes do not qualify as research, and do not require IRB approval.
-Faculty should consult the IRB Guidelines for Student Projects page to determine if research requires IRB review and approval.
+Faculty should consult the IRB Guidelines for Student Projects document (in IRB documents) to determine if your research requires IRB review and approval.

 Carroll College IRB Members